-The acid loading test (pH) measures the ability of the kidneys to send acid to your urine when there is too much acid in your blood.
+The acid loading test (pH) measures the ability of the kidneys to send acid to the urine when there is too much acid in the blood.
+This test involves both a blood test and urine test.

-Your doctor will tell you to take ammonium chloride capsules by mouth for 3 days prior to the test.
+Your provider will tell you to take ammonium chloride capsules by mouth for 3 days before the test.

-This test is done to see how well your kidneys control the body's acid-base status.
+This test is done to see how well your kidneys control the body's acid-base balance.

 Urine with a pH less than 5.3 is normal.